Travel to another country. Broaden your knowledge. Learn to adapt to different environments and situations. Improve your language skills.

-Visit the Waterloo International website for application information and other processes.
+Visit the Student Success Office website for application information and other processes.
 To finalize your application, faculty, department and co-op (if applicable) approvals are required.

 Selection procedures should be done well ahead of time, so think about exchange opportunities in your first year, especially if a second language is required to participate.

 Application deadline is November 1 for studies beginning the following September and January.
-A complete list of application deadlines is available at the Waterloo International website.
+A complete list of application deadlines is available on the Student Success Office website.